-It should come as no surprise that half of all Instagram users visit the site daily.
-With a site that is constantly updating, you’re bound to get something new when you open your feed.
-But when is the best time for you to post on the popular social network?
+It should come as no surprise that Instagram has a lot of users — 1 billion to be exact, as of June 2018.
+With a site that is constantly updating and lots of users doing the updating, you’re bound to get something new whenever you open your feed.
+So when is the best time to post on the popular social network?

 Well, it depends.

-Every Instagram account is different and that makes it difficult to gather accurate and reliable information.
+Every Instagram account (and the content they post) is different and that makes it difficult to gather accurate and reliable information about the platform.
 Still, regardless of your account’s unique following, there seem to be at least a few numbers to go by.

 Later, a scheduling app for Instagram, recently analyzed more than 60,000 posts and consulted with a network of social media managers, allowing the company to draw some basic conclusions.
 By no means are these stats the final say, but they will give you a general idea regarding the best time to post your photos and videos.